Home

 The "People" (also known as the assistant or deputy prosecutor) will generally respond to your motion for discovery and employ two strategies to limit your pre-trial access to information.
 The first is objection: the prosecutor will often argue that one or more of your requested items is "irrelevant" and/or "unduly burdensome".
 You'll generally want to file a counter-response which argues that the information you've requested is absolutely relevant to some important set of issues or facts, and you'll want to cite those issues/facts.
 Likewise, argue against "unduly burdensome" objections by arguing that the "probative value" (the value of the evidence to prove something) far outweights the burden to "the People".

 The other strategy the prosecutor will use is to not actually object, but to agree to do something which doesn't actually provide you with pre-trial access to the evidence against you.
-For example, you'll motion for discovery of records relating to the officer's training on a given speed measurement device, and the prosecutor will respond with something like "No objection.
+For example, you'll file a motion for discovery of records relating to the officer's training on a given speed measurement device, and the prosecutor will respond with something like "No objection.
 Officer will testify to these matters as part of the People's prima facie case."
 Don't stand for this; the purpose of pre-trial discovery is to have access to the evidence against you before the trial.
 The idea that the officer's testimony after the trial has begun somehow satisfies your discovery request is absurd.
 If the judge sides with the prosecutor, insisting that the requested data can only be transmitted via a narrative from the ticketing officer, then demand the right to depose the officer before the trial so you can know the evidence against you that will be presented in trial.
 During deposition, ask the officer questions just like you would during a cross-examination.
 Mix up the question ordering, and non-consecutively repeat inquiries using different phrasing to encourage contradictions or other slip-ups.
 And remember: every minute the officer is sitting in that room answering your questions, he's not out giving tickets, and thus the government is losing additional ticket revenue as a consequence of the prosecutor's lack of cooperation.
 (Note that the previous comment does not apply to cross-examination, since there, the judge and possibly a jury are observing, and if it appears you're wasting their time with meaningless or barely-relevant questions, they can and will punish you!)

 No Right to Discovery?

-As noted above, some particularly draconian jurisdictions (e.g., non-municipal courts in Colorado) forbid pre-trial discovery.
-If you live in one of these places, all is not lost!
-While you cannot conduct pre-trial discovery, you can subpoena the officer who issued your ticket and make him bring the evidence you seek with him on your court date!
+Worst case, if your local FOIA laws are limited in scope (see the RCFP Open Government Guide for state-by-state FOIA rights and restrictions), you can subpoena the officer who issued your ticket and make him bring the evidence you seek with him on your court date!
 This has some obvious disadvantages over pre-trial discovery, namely that A) you won't get to see the evidence until your trial, B) the officer may be more likely to show up to court since you subpoenaed him, making a dismissal for failure to show up less likely, and C) you will probably have to pay for the officer to be served with your subpoena.

 The reason for C) above is that, while process serving requirements vary from jurisdiction to jurisdiction, one common denominator is that the person who serves the document must be an adult who does not stand to gain regardless of how the trial goes.
 So barring additional restrictions in your jurisdiction, you can have a friend serve the officer with your subpoena, but you (or a family member) could not.
 Note that many sheriff's departments offer service of documents for a nominal fee (usually around $10), and that State Troopers are not affiliated with the sheriff and thus can served in this way!